willhemminger30/Mandelbrot_Explore/README.md

 ## Known Bugs:
 - If you click a new centerpoint while the graph is being plotted, the preview window will display the partially rendered graph.
-(This does not affect the final image nor cause any other issues, but it does look cool.
+(This does not affect the final image, nor cause any other issues, but it does look cool.
 I have not decided yet if this is in fact a bug, or a feature).

 ## Issues for Future Development